Passover: The four questions and participation of children

 Often the leader of the seder and the other adults at the meal will use prompted responses from the Haggadah, which states, "The more one talks about the Exodus from Egypt, the more praiseworthy he is."
 Many readings, prayers, and stories are used to recount the story of the Exodus.
 Many households add their own commentary and interpretation and often the story of the Jews is related to the theme of liberation and its implications worldwide.

 Afikoman

 The afikoman – an integral part of the Seder itself – is used to engage the interest and excitement of the children at the table.
-During the fourth part of the Seder, called Yachatz, the leader breaks the middle piece of matzo into two.
+During the fourth part of the Seder, called Yachatz, the leader breaks the middle piece of matzah into two.
 He sets aside the larger portion as the afikoman.
 Many families use the afikoman as a device for keeping the children awake and alert throughout the Seder proceedings by hiding the afikoman and offering a prize for its return.
 Alternatively, the children are allowed to "steal" the afikoman and demand a reward for its return.
 In either case, the afikoman must be consumed during the twelfth part of the Seder, Tzafun.